kdef/wvbnb/content/about/_index.md

 ---
 title: About our Bed and Breakfast
-description: >-
-  Willamette Valley Bed and Breakfast is an upscale retreat in the heart of Oregon's wine country.
+description: Willamette Valley Bed and Breakfast is an upscale retreat in the heart of Oregon's wine country near Newberg and the Dundee Hills.
+Secure your reservation today!
 featured_image: /img/about.jpg
 featured_image_alt_text: A wine glass with red wine
 ---